 Paradoxically, it may seem simple but at the same time complicated to produce parts in accordance with know-how of the company, but in greater quantity or in more unusual sizes or shapes.

-As paradoxical as it may seem, producing parts according to the company’s know-how, but in addition to large quantity or in dimensions or unusual shapes are not easy.
-It’s in any case the challenge faced by the company FELB Srl specialized in the production of shaped rings.
-Faced with a new order taking with nearly 200 rings in A105 steel (10 times more than a standard order), the engineers proposed a solution based directly on the rolling of the form of the ring, without opting for a more traditional process with straight ringand machining.
-The FORGE® has thus validated the technical feasibility and the capacities of production equipment to achieve this new type of rings.
+It was the challenge faced by the company FELB Srl specialized in the manufacturing of shaped rings.
+Faced with a new order taking with nearly 200 rings in A105 steel (10 times more than a standard order), the engineers proposed a solution based directly on the rolling of the shaped ring, without opting for a more traditional process with straight ring and machining.
+The FORGE® software has thus validated the technical feasibility and the capacities of production equipment to achieve this new type of rings.

 “From a CEO point of view, I’m even now noticing interesting returns: we can now expand our business, in terms of batch size and/or complexity of the parts.
 Advantages on the efficiency on my production processes could be the key to establishing us on these new markets.”